 I’ve also heard numerous stories of people who’ve come to faith in Christ when they’re older, having lived a pretty wild lifestyle.

 One might say that my friend was saved ‘from’ a pattern of sin and the second person was saved ‘out of’ a pattern of sin.

 The first reason is that both people–the one saved ‘from’ and the one saved ‘out of’–were saved by the same grace and power of the very same God.
-His love and the sacrifice of Jesus Christ is the basis for them both.
+His love and the sacrifice of Jesus Christ is the basis for both salvation stories.

-The other reason I say this is that both salvation stories can have impact and both glorify God.
+The other reason I say this is because both salvation stories can have impact and both glorify God.

 I have friends who’ve seen family members come out of a wild lifestyle to become Christ followers and it convinced them of the truth of the Gospel.
 But I’m also familiar with a story of a man who wasn’t convinced even after hearing those testimonies.
 What convinced him was the power of God to enable a person to have no desire to ever enter into a wild lifestyle.

 We all have a story to tell.
 Each one is unique and with value.
 We need to tell it.

 When it comes right down to it, God says we have all sinned and fallen short of his glory.
 It really doesn’t matter what age we were or what we’d done or failed to do before we came to faith in Christ.
 We needed the grace he extended.
 So every testimony matters.